Cover Photo: On July 9, 2011, the 40′ catamaran STRINGS was launched at the Gougeon Brothers boat shop on the Saginaw River in Bay City, Michigan.

-Jan Gougeon’s monumental launch occurred in July of 2011, over a decade after the birth of the project.
+Jan Gougeon’s monumental launch of STRINGS occurred in July of 2011, over a decade after the birth of the project.
 Jan passed away on December 18, 2012.
 We miss him. —ED

-Ten years ago in Epoxyworks 17, we published the photo below with the following caption: In the recess of the Gougeon boat shop loft, something unusual is taking shape out of plywood, foam, carbon fiber and epoxy.
+In Epoxyworks 17, we published a photo with the following caption: In the recess of the Gougeon boat shop loft, something unusual is taking shape out of plywood, foam, carbon fiber, and epoxy.
 There is a minimum of plans and drawings.
 It evolves, piece by piece, mostly from its creator’s head.
 It’s not a trimaran.
 Not exactly a catamaran.
 Technical you probably wouldn’t call this a hull.
 It’s more of a fuselage.
 (There is an aircraft canopy involved.)
 For now, let’s call it Project J. We’ll keep an eye on this project in coming issues and see what develops.Continue reading →

-All of the boat builders that I know have little tricks that make a job go faster or do it better.
-Fairing a 40′ custom-built hull is an arduous task which is often accomplished with two-man teams and fairing boards.
+All of the boat builders that I know have little sanding tricks that make a job go faster or do it better.
+Fairing a 40′ custom-built hull is an arduous task that is often accomplished with two-man teams and fairing boards.
 We do 90% of the work with a grinding device.
 Almost everyone in the business will agree that a grinder will remove a substantial amount of material quickly.
 The trick is controlling that removal.Continue reading →

 For soundproofing a generator, I built an enclosure with 2 lb lead sheet sandwiched between 24 oz double-biased stitched mat using WEST SYSTEM® Epoxy.
 The thickness of the enclosure is 1/16” and has a mass of approximately 2 lb per square foot.
 Continue reading →

 On July 15th, 2006, a friend and I took my 1958 Flying Dutchman out for a sail in the Saginaw River.
 This was only the third time the boat had sailed in 30 years and the first hard sailing since my six-year-long restoration.
 We set both sails and made several runs in front of the Saginaw Bay Yacht Club before we hit something, maybe an old piling or maybe the freighter rudder that went missing the previous fall.
 Continue reading →

-Boat builders or advanced hobbyists often want to learn more about the characteristics of the fiberglass laminate they’ve just created.
+Boatbuilders or advanced hobbyists often want to learn more about the characteristics of the fiberglass laminate they’ve just created.
 But sending samples to a professional testing laboratory can be expensive and impractical.
-Fortunately, there are some tests you can do in the shop that yield reasonably accurate results.Continue reading →
+Fortunately, you can do these simple shop floor test that will yield reasonably accurate results.Continue reading →

 25 years of use (some might say abuse) had taken its toll on the heavy aluminum rip fence on our Delta Rockwell 12″–14″ Tilting Arbor Saw.
 Deep saw kerf grooves on the face of the fence had become a hazard because wood occasionally got hung up on it when ripping stock.
 Over a few months, each time I used the saw I thought about how it could be repaired.
-While the plan was still developing in my head, more than once I clamped a flat piece of plywood to the ripping fence face to temporarily create the smooth surface that I needed.
+While the plan was still developing in my head, more than once I clamped a flat piece of plywood to the rip fence face to temporarily create the smooth surface that I needed.